Disclaimer: I do not own Transformers.

 Of course, Jynx was already long past insane well before she ever ended up here.

 So in all honesty, she might not be the best judge of its character.

-Snorting at the thought the small yet lethal femme sashayed her way through the streets, mindful of where she placed her peds and of who she allowed to have her back too.
+Snorting at the thought, the small yet lethal femme sashayed her way through the streets, mindful of where she placed her peds and of who she allowed to get behind her.
 She was known in this place.

-Most of who the Underground was associated with was.
+Most of those that the Underground was associated with were.

-There was not much she had to fear—except those that outranked her—so it was not truly a foolish thing for her to walk right on by the quiet mugging that was going on in the dark shadows of an alley along "main street" and have no fear that when she glanced that way and memorized the faceplates of the victim and the attacker in less than a nano-klick that she would be fine.
+There was not much she had to fear, except those that outranked her.
+So it was not truly a foolish thing for her to walk right on by the quiet mugging that was going on in the dark shadows of an alley along "main street".
+Having no fear when she glanced that way and memorized the faceplates of the victim and the attacker in less than a nano-klick.
+She would be fine.
 The large orange mech would not pursue her when he was done with what he was doing.
 He knew better.

-Jynx could hand him his very spark dripping in energon and placed it in his palm before he'd even realized she'd moved and she'd do it clean enough—if she felt like it—that he'd have a good few moments of horror to bask in before his processor caught up with the fact that he was dead.
+Jynx could hand him his very spark dripping in energon and place it in his palm before he'd even realized she'd moved, and she'd do it clean enough - if she felt like it - that he'd have a good few moments of horror to bask in before his processor caught up with the fact that he was dead.
 It would be amusing to watch.